sc-stack/Personal-Website/README.md

    The Sanity Studio will start on `localhost:3333`.

 Now, you're all set to begin development!
+(Note: You may have to do some extra sanity configuration) Please refer to official documentation for such cases

 ## Deploying